SvitlanaKarahayeva/Fruit-Splash-Game/README.md

 # Fruit Splash Game

-Fruit Slash game is a fun slot machine browser based game that is designed to test your luck.
+Fruit Slash is a fun slot machine browser-based game that is designed to test your luck.
 It will be definitely a color therapy session :rainbow: for you, that will make you smile with fruity images and entertaining sound effects.

 ## Quick history fact